 Honorable Mention: Loch Ness Monster

-We have to acknowledge this because it’s a classic and was the first roller coaster in the world to feature an interlocking loop.
+We have to acknowledge this because it’s a classic and was the first roller coaster in the world to feature interlocking loops.
 Being a local, Josh is particularly proud of this ride.
 While I agree that it deserves recognition, the experience is a little rough.
 Some refurbishments have improved this jerkiness, but Loch Ness is definitely showing its age (happy 40th birthday, Nessie!).

 Aside from the roughness and double inversions, people who are afraid of the dark might struggle on this ride.
 So, keep in mind that there are many different types of thrills on Loch Ness Monster.
 I’ll completely own up to the fact that when we were in some dark tunnels and the monster was “growling,” I totally lost it.
 Full-on screams of terror and all.